An Anguilla Bucket List for Visitors

 Zen Out with a Spa Day

-11When it comes to a getaway focused on a little R&R, a spa day is practically a requirement to enter full decompression mode.
-Fortunately, Anguilla’s larger resort properties have great spa facilities for a perfect day of massages, manis and facials.
-I’ve never visited Cap Juluca’s spa before so can’t speak to their facility, but my top spa experiences are in the following order: Zemi Beach House, Four Seasons, Cuisinart Resort and Malliouhana.
+11When it comes to R&R-focused things to do in Anguilla, a spa day is practically a requirement to enter full decompression mode.
+Fortunately, Anguilla’s larger resort properties have great spa facilities for a perfect day of massages, manis, and facials.
+I’ve never visited Cap Juluca’s spa before so can’t speak to their facility, but my top spa experiences are in the following order: Zemi Beach House, Four Seasons, Cuisinart Resort (now Aurora Anguilla), and Malliouhana.
 I loved Zemi’s hour-long pre-service Taino ritual, and Four Season’s plunge pool and relaxation space makes for a spectacular place to lounge.
 Malliouhana’s spa is on the small side and doesn’t offer a view.
 If I’m going to spend the money on a full-fledged spa day, I want all of the gratuitous amenities and small touches… can you blame me?

 Explore the Island By Boat